-Flower power!
-Wondering what to do with your perennial flowers this time of year – flowers, seed pods, roots!
-Here are a few flowering favorites and how to make the most of your perennials this fall.
+Plant these perennial flowers that come back year after year so you can use them in foods and wellness products.
+Flowers, seed pods, and roots can all be harvested every year.
+Here are a few flowering favorites and how to make the most of your perennials this summer and fall.

 Harvesting Perennial Flowers for Food, Medicine and Seed